 Through the month of February, you can help P.F.
-Chang's grant wishes benefiting the Boys & Girls Club of America by ordering from their special Chinese New Year Menu.
+Chang's grant wishes to benefit the Boys & Girls Club of America by ordering from their special Chinese New Year Menu.

 Cooking was never really my mother's thing.
 To make things easier on herself, she'd make certain dishes on regular rotation, but she definitely preferred ordering take-out over orchestrating a home-cooked meal.
 And, without a doubt, Chinese take-out was her favorite.

 I'd often go with her to the restaurant to pick up our order, and one of my favorite things to do was to read (and reread) the explanation of the twelve animals of the Chinese zodiac that was printed on their paper placements.
 I'd start with my sign -- the Monkey -- and then look up the signs for every member of my family.

 The Chinese New Year officially started this past Monday, and this year is another Year of the Monkey.
 In celebration of the holiday, P.F.
 Chang's is offering a special Chinese New Year Menu through the month of February that features six new menu items.